Back

 • If you need further information or advice, ask your pharmacist.

-• If you get any side effects, tell your doctor or pharmacist.
-This also includes any possible side effects not described in this leaflet.
-See point 4.
+• If you get any side effects, please tell your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 What this leaflet contains:

-1. What Nalgesine is and what it is used for
+1. What Nalgesin is and what it is used for

-2. What you need to know before you take Nalgesine
+2. What you need to know before you take Nalgesin

 4. Possible side effects

-1. What Nalgesine is and what it is used for
+1. What Nalgesin is and what it is used for

-It works by suppressing the synthesis of prostaglandins.
-The tablets are quickly soluble, which is why a quick pain-relieving effect is obtained.
+It works by inhibiting the synthesis of prostaglandins.
+The tablets are rapidly soluble, which results in a rapid analgesic effect.

 It is used for short-term symptomatic treatment of pain.